preeves-splunk/pla1750b/module_2/Module 2 FS-S3.md

 ![Splunk Cloud create a Federated Index pane shown with the partition time settings, Add new field button, and Save button highlighted in red](https://github.com/preeves-splunk/pla1750b/blob/main/module_2/1_7.png?raw=true)

-9. To test this configuration, run the search below for **all time** and make sure results are returned with no errors:
+9. To test this configuration, run the search below for **All time** and make sure results are returned with no errors:

 ```
 | sdselect * from federated:vpcflowlogs